 Of the wide range of bunded spill containment products available, such as our 4 Drum Low Profile Pallet, Eco Pallets Bunded Pallets.
 They are particularly well suited to meeting your hazardous and valuable liquid transportation needs.

 Bunded pallets are spill containment systems designed to catch any leaks or drip from items stored on top of the bunded pallets.

 The items being stored or shipped sit on a platform where a container lies underneath to catch escaping liquid.
 Bunded pallets are typically used for transporting products such as oils and chemicals, although they are also very useful for a range of other liquids such as food products.
 If any of these substances leak they may pose a great threat to those working in the vicinity or to the environment.
 In these circumstances, it’s important that any leaked liquid be quickly contained and then disposed of properly so that it doesn’t become a health and safety hazard.

 Fortunately, that’s what our bunded spill pallets are designed to do.
 By containing all the liquid that inadvertently escapes a vessel due to a leak or any other mishap, these products prevent your workers from having to manually collect the materials.
 This keeps them safer, protects the environment and any members of the public who may potentially be harmed, and also saves time.

-Our bunded spill pallets are not only designed for the task of catching any spilled liquids that may come from the containers they are transporting.
+Eco Pallets bunded pallets are not only designed for the task of catching any spilled liquids that may come from the containers they are transporting.
 The plastic we use also has a range of other benefits that make them a significant upgrade to the wooden pallets still used by many companies today.